-D12.
-Report the lowest grade earned for any course that may be transferred for credit: 1.0 (scale of 4.0) D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type No maximum; but, 30 hours in residency required.

-D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type No maximum; but, 30 hours in residency required.
+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: 1.0 (scale of 4.0) - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number \\\\\ Unit type No maximum; but, 30 hours in residency at USF required to graduate - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number \\\\\ Unit type No maximum; but, 30 hours in residency at USF required to graduate